dschmitz89/ampgo/docs/source/index.rst

 Welcome to ampgo's documentation!
 =======================================

-A Pip installable version of Andrea Gavana's implementation of adaptive memory programming for global optimization.
+A Python implementation of adaptive memory programming for global optimization.
+Based on Andrea Gavana's code and adapted for further SciPy.optimize compatability.

-Possible local minimizers: SciPy or NLopt (requires simplenlopt)
+Possible local minimizers: SciPy or NLopt (requires simplenlopt).

 Installation
 --------